pyOpenSci/handbook/CONTRIBUTING.md

 ### CircleCI Previews

+Each book is setup with a GitHub action redirect that will take you to a online build of the current pull request in CircleCI.

 ### Website build

 Our website is a `jekyll`/`markdown` driven site.
 Thus, you will need to install `ruby`, and the gems needed to build the website following the contributing guide in our pyopensci.github.io repository.